hubmapconsortium/hra-millitome-generator/OpenScad Code/V12/ReadMe.md

 [MT-Organics](#toc_organics_scad) produces a single specific sample block per run.
 The organ specifics are set in a properties configuration list.
 Depending on the asset type set in the properties, either a block from the organ model is produced, or a uniform bounding box, and then exported as .STL file.

-The current version does not allow the definition of blocksizes, as do [MT-Generator](#generator-scad) and [MT-Icebox](#icebox-scad).
+Unlike [MT-Generator](#generator-scad) and [MT-Icebox](#icebox-scad), the current version of [MT-Organics](#toc_organics_scad) does not allow the definition of blocksizes.
 Instead, the user sets the number of requested blocks for each x, y and z.
 [MT-Organics](#toc_organics_scad) will then calculate the size of each block based on the dimensions of the organ model.
 The location_x,y,z properties then determine which block from the array is produced.
 This can potentially produce very small blocks or even no geometry at all, depending on the shape of the organ and the requested block size.

 This program runs as a stand-alone or is called from [mt-organics.bash](#toc_organics_bash).

-When controlled from [mt-organics.bash](#toc_organics_bash) [MT-Organics](#toc_organics_scad) exports one .STL file per requested block.
-All blocks of a run are exported to the same, clearly named folder.
-In the 3x8x3 matrix used in the examples here, 72 individual .STL files are created.
-Most uses require all blocks of a exported set to be in the same 3d file for post-processing.
+When controlled from [mt-organics.bash](#toc_organics_bash), [MT-Organics](#toc_organics_scad) exports one .STL file per requested block.
+All blocks of a run are exported to the same, explicitly named folder.
+With the 3x8x3 matrix used in the examples here, 72 individual .STL files are created.
+Most uses, though, require all blocks of an exported set to be in the same 3d file for post-processing.

 Requirements for post-processing apps:
-1. Ability to import .STL files (no need to translate file format)
+1. Ability to import .STL files (we don't want to translate file format)
 2. Can import multiple files at once (we don't want to import 72 individual files one-by-one)
 3. Scripting ability to create scaled bounding boxes
 4. Scripting ability to apply color/material patterns